GlobalSurgery/NFHS-5-State-wise-variation-and-inequalities-in-caesarean-delivery-rates-in-India/README.md

 **2. Box1.csv**

-_Description:_ A CSV file containing data for Box 1 referenced in the study’s figures and tables.
+_Description:_ A CSV file containing data for Figure 4 Box and Whisker plot used in R code.

 _Contents:_

 1. Data columns relevant to the state wise wealth quintile breakdown, sector, and cesarean delivery rates.

-_Purpose:_ Used as input for specific analyses and visual representations.
+_Purpose:_ Used as input for R code.

 **3. BoxPlot_RCode.R**